What to do with an animal that is behaving strangely or aggressively in New Jersey | Beaver

 What to do with an animal that is behaving strangely or aggressively

 If an animal appears sick, it will likely die soon.
 It is often best to leave it alone.
 If there has been no contact with humans or pets and the animal is not threatening or aggressive, no further action is needed.
-Because there may be other infected animals in the area, stay on guard.
+Since there may be other infected animals in the area, stay on guard.

 If your pet has had direct contact with a wild animal that was behaving aggressively (i.e., it was bitten or scratched), call your veterinarian for advice.
 If the aggressive animal was potentially rabid, it is best not to touch your pet during this time since the rabies virus from the saliva of the infected animal may be present on the hair and skin.
 If you must handle your pet, protect yourself by wearing gloves and protective clothing.
 If you have handled your pet without protection, consult your doctor and local health department for advice.